 The following new program regulations were implemented effective in the Fall 2020 trimester.
 Note that some of the regulations apply retrospectively.
 These Regulations should be reviewed carefully to ensure compliance when developing or updating a learning plan or scheduling a course of studies.

-Further information or assistance can be obtained from the PCU-WHS Student Services and Records Coordinator.
+Further information or assistance can be obtained from PCU-WHS Student Services.

 Designated Time-Sensitive Courses